dgreasi/ionic2-firebase-starter-kit/README.md

 # ionic2-firebase-starter-kit
-A starter kit using Ionic 2/3 for web applications and Angular 4 with angularFire2(firebase)
+A starter kit using Ionic 2/3 for web applications and Angular 4 with angularFire2(firebase).
+This web application demonstrates the use of firebase with ionic 2/3.
+Live changes.
+The data will be saved on cloud and can be easily accessed even from developer mode.

 ## Set up the framework
 Make sure you have Node.js v6 or greater installed, if not follow te below instructions: